pangzike/Multithreading-TSNE/README.md

 $$

-The degree of confusion can be explained as the number of effective nearest neighbors near a point **SNE is relatively robust to the adjustment of confusion, usually between 5-50 **.
+The degree of confusion can be explained as the number of effective nearest neighbors near a point **SNE is relatively robust to the adjustment of confusion, usually between 5-50**.
 After a given, use binary search to find the appropriate $\sigma$.

-For $y_i$ in low dimensions, we can specify that the variance of the Gaussian distribution is $ \frac {1} { \sqrt2} $, so the similarity between them is as follows:
+For $y_i$ in low dimensions, we can specify that the variance of the Gaussian distribution is $\frac {1}{ \sqrt2}$, so the similarity between them is as follows:

 $$